 So what does it smell like?
 It is classified as a floral amber fragrance for women.

-• Middle notes: Rose oil, Rose Absolut, Ambrette seeds
+• Middle notes: rose oil, rose absolute, ambrette seeds

 Bottles: